Na3aga/gmbot/README.md

 source /path/to/new/virtual/environment/bin/activate
 pip3 install -r requirements.txt
 ```
-Example of usege in main.py
+Example of usage in main.py

 For local use run with `DEBUG` argument.